Here’s the truth. When shit hits the fan you need a versatile tool that can help you with many different purposes.

 Gripping the machete in the right way is extremely important.
 That’s why you can’t ignore the handle.
 The comfort and durability of the handle will affect the overall performance of the machete.

 Chances are that a poorly designed handle will lead to hot spots in your hands.
-Quite simply, having painful blisters in your hands is something that you need to avoid in a survival situation.
+Quite simply, getting painful blisters is something that you need to avoid in a survival situation.

 Wooden handles provide a great grip along with good comfort.
 They are also lightweight.
 However, they need the right level of maintenance and can’t withstand too much exposure to moisture.

-The advantage of polymers is that they are durable and cheap.
+The advantage of polymers, epoxy resins, or polypropylene is that they are durable and cheap.
 Maintenance requirements are also minimum.
 But unless properly designed, the handle surface can get slippery in wet conditions.
 Long-term use can also lead to discoloration of the handle.

 Rubber handles provide excellent grip and can also come in a variety of textures.
 They can also help in shock absorption during high-impact use.
 However, they are not a durable option when used frequently.